A Mean-Field Theory for Coarsening Faceted Surfaces: Comparison of Theory vs Data for our Example Dynamics

-Seeking the cause of this discrepancy, we next test the accuracy of our effective flux function $\phi(x)$.
-Figure~\ref{fig: comparison}b shows the contour plot of the distribution of length/velocity pairs $\rho(x,\phi)$.
-Finding the mean velocity for each length gives the statistical $\phi$ (dashes), which turns out to compare favorably with the predicted $\phi$ (solid).
-Both are linear with form $\phi = \alpha (x - 1)$, and while the actual slope of $0.39$ differs from the predicted slope of $0.5$, they can be made to agree by simply scaling time, since every term in Equation (\ref{eqn: final-PDE}) contains either $\phi$ or $\phi(0)$.
-So this approximation seems to be valid.
+To test the validity of the assumption of an effective flux function $v(l)$, we construct a two-point distribution of length/velocity pairs $(l,v)$ as they occur in the simulated ensembles.
+A contour plot of the logarithm of this distribution is shown in Figure~\ref{fig: diagnostics}.
+Finding the mean velocity for each length gives the statistical $v$ (dashes), which turns out to compare favorably with the predicted $v$ (solid).
+A slight shift between the curves is observed, which we attribute to a discretization error associated with binning our sample data into boxes of width 0.1 in the relative velocity and relative lengths.
+So this approximation seems to be reasonable.

-Finally, we examine the coarsening terms: the sink $S(x)$ in Figure~\ref{fig: comparison}c and the source $\Psi(x)$ in Figure~\ref{fig: comparison}d.
-These are functionals of $P$, and so we are not surprised that the predicted values (blue) are different from the values calculated from the actual steady state (green).
-However, for both $S$ and $\Psi$, we assumed that neighboring facet lengths were uncorrelated.
-If we instead calculate statistically the $S$ and $\Psi$ generated by vanishing facets (that is, the \emph{neighbors} of vanishing facets), we get the curves in red, which are different not only from the predicted quantities, but also from the quantites we would have gotten from using the actual distribution $P$ and assuming no correlations.